Lightnicus/venjakob/docs/db.md

 **Quote Numbering**: Quote numbers are generated in the format `ANG-YYYY-XXXX` where YYYY is the current year and XXXX is a zero-padded number starting from the `QUOTE_NUMBER_START` environment variable (defaults to 1).
 The numbering continues incrementally from `QUOTE_NUMBER_START + existing_quote_count`.

-**Note**: Quote positions now support original source tracking with `originalArticleId` and `originalBlockId` fields that reference the source articles or blocks.
-A check constraint ensures exactly one of these original source fields is set.

 #### Advanced Operations
 - `copyQuote(originalQuoteId)` - Copy quote (basic copy, full copy with variants/versions TODO)